brianhealey/pyamplipi/README.md

 ====

-pyAmpliPi is a Python library that allows you to control an `AmpliPi` programatically via the restful api provided by the device.
+pyAmpliPi is a Python library that allows you to control an `AmpliPi` programmatically via the restful api provided by the device.

 The `get_status()` function returns a _Status_ object which contains the current running configuration for the controller including the firmware and configuration files used.
 This can be used to verify connectivity to a